 - easily discovered numbers such as license number, telephone number, your favorite TV show, etc…

 It is easy to create passwords that are both easy to remember and hard to break.

 Gc4$/glS is an example of a good, strong password.
 It has a combination of uppercase and lowercase letters, it contains a number and non-alpha characters.
-It also is relatively easy to remember.
+This strong password can be remembered using a mnemonic.